 This post may have affiliate links.
 When you click on a link we receive a small commission.
 This is at no extra cost to you.
-See Our Affliate Policy for more info.
+See Our Affiliate Policy for more info.

-I struggled with the many common fears that plague most first-time solo travelers.
+I struggled with the many common fears that plague most first time solo travelers.
 Will I be lonely, bored, safe, or look like a friendless loser?
-Can I do this, I thought???
-Spoiler alert, I did it.
-Fast forward to nearly ten years later, and I will share with you what I gained and lost by traveling alone.
+How will I cope in a new place?
+Will I make new friends?

-Self Confidence & Inner Strength
+Self-Confidence & Inner Strength

-World of Possibilities
+There is a World of Possibilities

 To be fully transparent, after my first solo trip, I wasn’t a full convert.
 I still would have preferred to find someone to travel along with, if I could.
 Since those options were still not presenting themselves by the time my next trip rolled around, I decided to go ALONE… again.

-After this trip and getting the hang of going alone, deep down, I knew I was starting to prefer it.
 The skills I was acquiring as a solo traveler was making me a more confident and stronger woman.
 These strengths were helping me in my career and personal life.

 Compassion and Awareness